davidburrows1999/BSc-DTS-16103---C1-Assignment/README.md

 # BSc-DTS-16103---C1-Assignment

-This is my repository for my C1 Software Fundamentals Project
+This code is the source code for my C1 Software Fundamentals project.

+What the code does?